thomas-haslwanter/statsintro/rst/statsIntroduction.rst

 Make sure that you have a good programming environment!
 Currently, my favorite way of programming is similar to my old Matlab style: I first get the individual steps worked out interactively in `ipython
-<http://ipython.org/>`_ .
-Ipython has made enormous progess over the last few years.
-Ipython provides interactive computing with Python, similar to the commandline in Matlab.
+<http://ipython.org/>`_ *qtconsole*.
+Ipython provides interactive computing
+with Python, similar to the commandline in Matlab.
 It comes with a command history, interactive data visualization, command completion, and a lot of features that make it quick and easy to try out code.
 When ipython is started in *pylab mode* (which is the typical configuration), it automatically loads numpy and matplotlib.pyplot into the active workspace, and provides a very convenient, Matlab-like programing environment.
 A very helpful new addition is the browser-based *ipython notebook*, with support for code, text, mathematical expressions, inline plots and other rich media.
 Please check out the links to the ipython notebooks in this statistics introduction.
 I believe that it will  help you to get up to speed with python much more quickly.

 To write a program, I then go to either `Spyder <http://code.google.com/p/spyderlib/>`_